AdobeDocs/uxp-xd/src/pages/develop/reference/commands.md

 ▸ **createMaskGroup**()

-Creates a masked [Group](/develop/reference/scenegraph/#group) from the selected objects, using the object that is highest in the z order as the mask shape.
-The mask shape must be a leaf node or [Boolean Group](/develop/reference/scenegraph/#booleangroup).
-Equivalent to
-_Object > Mask With Shape_.
+Creates a masked [Group](/develop/reference/Group) from the selected objects, using the object that is highest in the z order as the mask shape.
+The mask shape must be a leaf node or [BooleanGroup](/develop/reference/BooleanGroup).
+Equivalent to _Object > Mask With Shape_.

 **Kind**: static method of [commands](#module_commands)